 Learn How Power over Ethernet Changes the Game for Digital Signs

 Digital Signs are going to be installed EVERYWHERE.
-In nearly every business sector today, including transportation and industrial applications, digital signage has become a driver as well as a consequence of this digital revolution.
+In nearly every business sector today, including healthcare, transportation and industrial applications, digital signage has become a driver as well as a consequence of this digital revolution.

 Digital Signs are increasingly linked to all aspects of connecting with and serving people.
 The increased availability of low cost high-resolution LCD and LED screens of all shapes and sizes is a big market driver.